 1-Did you know websites and companies legally collect your personal information?
 What are the positives and negatives?

 In the News: Disney Sued Over Gaming Apps

-2-What are some issues with leaks of government information (Wikileaks, Edward Snowden)?
+2-Should the government keep information private?
+What are some issues with leaks of government information (Wikileaks, Edward Snowden)?

 3-What is a digital footprint?
 What is on your digital footprint?

 -It's important to know how to be safe when using technology